DFHack/dfhack/data/blueprints/README.md

 - Track stops will generate an order for a minecart
 - Traction benches will generate orders for a table, mechanism, and rope
-- Levers will generate orders for extra two mechanisms for connecting the lever to a target
+- Levers will generate an order for an extra two mechanisms for connecting the lever to a target
 - Cage traps will generate an order for a cage